Your Holiday Gift Guide for Food Lovers & Home Cooks

 🎁 Shop Local: We’ve linked to these books on Amazon, but if you have a local bookstore check them out!

-For the Home Cook Who Likes to Drink
+Gifts for the Home Cook Who Likes to Drink 🍸

 🎁 Shop Local: Where we live we’re blessed with Sherbrooke Liquor — it has a ton of products that you won’t find at your average chain liquor store.
 If there is something like that where you live, check them out!
 Another way to support local is to shop directly from the smaller wineries in your country.
 Since we’re in Western Canada, we try to support the wineries in the Okanagan as much as we can.